 Information to help agencies shift to the 5th edition of the Government Procurement Rules.
 Bookmark this page - we’ll update it regularly with new information.

-The new Rules are effective from 1 December 2025.
+The new Rules came into effect on 1 December 2025.

 We’re here to support you.
 For more information on transitioning to the new Rules, look at the webinars and guidance below.
 You can also reach out to your account manager or send us an email.